nokia/danm/README.md

 ***You are now ready to use the services of DANM, and can start bringing-up Pods within your cluster!***

  **+1.
-OPTIONAL: Create the servicewatcher Deployment by executing the following command from the project's root directory:**
+OPTIONAL: Create the svcwatcher Deployment by executing the following command from the project's root directory:**
  ```
 kubectl create -f integration/manifests/svcwatcher/
 ```